slidevjs/slidev/docs/guide/index.md

 :::

-Then, you can create and start a single file slides with:
+Then, you can create and start a single file slides via:

 ```bash
 slidev slides.md